vdavid/ted-scraper/README.md

 3. Run `npm run build && npm start`
 4. Wait.
 The download takes about 10 minutes on a fast connection.
 Unfortunately, there is no feedback in the console, but I promise it works!
 5. See the URLs of the top 10 TED talks in the console.
 See 15+ MB of data in `data/videos.json`
-6. Optional: change `numberOfTopVideosToList` to see more than ten top videos, and  re-run.
+6. Optional: Settings are available in the first lines of `index.mts`.
+Change `numberOfTopVideosToList` to see more than ten top videos, and  re-run.
 Note: It only downloaded data once, so it only takes a split-second to re-run any time.
 7. To re-download data (for example, if you need to re-run the script after a few months), set `forceDownloadVideoList` to `true`, or just delete `data/videos.json`.
+8. A CSV output option is available with the flag `writeCSV`,